reoccurcat/discord2groupme/README.md

 - check_my_ip: If this is true your GroupMe callback URL will be printed when you run the GroupMe hook so you can easily enter it on the GroupMe website.
 I recommend keeping this set to true until you're done setting it up.
 - discord_token: The token of your discord bot
-- discord_id: your discord ID, so your own sent messages on discord don't get posted back to the groupme chat.
-If you actually want your messages to get repeated back, put in 0.
 - discord_channel_id: the discord channel id you want the discord bot to listen on, which should be the same as the webhook you're posting to.
 - discord_webhook_url: the URL of your discord webhook.
-- groupme_user_id & allow_all: set allow_all to true if you want any user in a GroupMe chat to talk to discord users, otherwise put in your GroupMe ID in the groupme_user_id field.
-If you don't know your user ID, leave it blank and keep going.
-Step 6 will tell you how to find it.
 - groupme_token: The access token you can get from the top right of https://dev.groupme.com/bots/
 - groupme_bot_id: The ID of the GroupMe bot you created.